 4. The creation and subsequent loss of the first sample of “hydrogen metal”

 This January, the scientific community was amazed when Isaac Silvera and Ranga Dias, of Harvard University, published a paper detailing their creation of the elusive, and never before seen, “hydrogen metal”.
 Hydrogen is typically found in a gaseous state, and for 80 years scientists have been struggling to try and change the state of this finicky element; it appeared Silvera and Dias had finally ended that quest.
 Until they went ahead and lost the only sample of their alleged hydrogen metal…go figure.

 5. The $125 million unit mix-up

-In 1999 NASA sent up the Mars Climate Orbiter, engineered to determine whether Mars might have once supported life.
+In 1999, NASA sent up the Mars Climate Orbiter, engineered to determine whether Mars might have once supported life.
 Instead, it became a $125 million unit-conversion test.
-It seems NASA’s engineers are quite adept at dealing with rocket science, but when it comes to converting pounds to metric units they’re at a loss, which resulted in a piece of machinery that cost almost as much as the annual GDP of Kiribati to blow up in the Martian atmosphere – I guess no gold star for them.
+It seems NASA’s engineers are quite good at dealing with rocket science, but not so good at converting pounds to metric units.
+This caused a piece of machinery (that cost almost as much as the annual GDP of Kiribati) to blow up in the Martian atmosphere.
+I guess no gold star for them.

 6. The Hindenburg disaster